Elisabeth Habeler

 Elisabeth Habeler (born 18 November 1974) is an Austrian former professional tennis player.

 Habeler reached a best singles ranking on tour of 241 in the world and won an ITF title in Katowice in 1994.
 She played in the qualifiers for the 1996 Wimbledon Championships.

-Her WTA Tour main draw appearances came as a doubles player and included two quarter-finals, at Palermo in 1996 and Warsaw in 1997.
+Her WTA Tour main-draw appearances came as a doubles player and included two quarterfinals, at Palermo in 1996 and Warsaw in 1997.